 The number of days you run per week also factors into weekly mileage.
 The more days you run, the more time you can spend running.
 The fewer days per week you run, the more limited your training hours are.

-Think of your mileage in the context of training hours per week.
+Calculate your mileage in the context of training hours per week.
 After all, the body does not know mileage; it knows time on feet and intensity.
 Physiological adaptations come from training for a certain amount of time, such as half an hour, one hour, and two hours.
 Two runners can both benefit from training for seven hours per week, even if one achieves a weekly mileage of 35 and the other of 50 miles per week.

 When considering your weekly mileage, think in terms of time on your feet.
 The same weekly mileage will look very different for runners of different paces.
 Do not fall into a comparison trap.
 Do not think you have to run x miles per week to improve; focus on the number of hours per week spent running.